 Mexican cuisine is about flavor, tons of flavor.
 It is about the people and the seasonings you have in the kitchen and experimenting.

-Variety of produce
+🌱 Variety of produce

-With just 8 simple ingredients, you can make one of the most world widely known dip recipes, in my opinion, only comparable to the Magnificent Hummus, both naturally vegan and highly nutritious!
+With just 7 simple ingredients, you can make one of the most world widely known dip recipes, in my opinion, only comparable to the Magnificent Hummus, both naturally vegan and highly nutritious!

-Avocados: the best avocado for guacamole is the Hass kind.
-Pick them firm, soft enough to be creamy, and with the stem ON (otherwise it is very likely that you will find black spots meaning it hasn't ripened well).
-If your avocados are not ripe enough, put them in a bag along with bananas, the gas released by bananas while ripening (ethylene), makes avocados ripen in one or two days.
+Pick them firm, soft enough to be creamy, and with the stem ON (otherwise, you will likely find black spots meaning it hasn't ripened well).
+If your avocados are not ripe enough, put them in a bag along with bananas, the gas released by bananas while ripening (ethylene) makes avocados ripen in one or two days.

 Tomatoes: the best tomatoes are either plum or Roma tomatoes.
-Just make sure they are firm and not too ripe that they are too watery.
+Just make sure they are firm and not too ripe and that they are too watery.
 Roma tomatoes tend to pack less juice, which we don’t need.

 Garlic: Some people like their guac with garlic; others don’t.
 We love garlic in everything, so it is another YES for us; just don’t overdo it.
 You can even throw just a pinch of garlic powder.